There’s a lot to think about when starting your studies, so below is a list of the items we recommend you focus on.

 We like to keep you updated, but there are some emails that will really help make your first few days run smoothly.
 It’s worth bringing copies, or saving emails or screen shots, of the following communications:

-- Registration email: Sent from 2 January, this will include the time, date and location of your first session and what to bring to enrol on your course.
+- Registration email: Sent from 18 August, this will include the time, date and location of your first session and what you will need to enrol on your course.

 Clothes and items for your new home